steel-wing/zenbook-duo-hyprland/README.md

 On my machine, currently, the maximum usage of these scripts (in the form of inotifywait and sensor-monitor calls) is around 23MB (with both screens on).
 It normally sits around 15Mb (when the keyboard is attached).

 ## Additional Repos
+### Keyboard Backlight
+Among other things, [this repo](https://github.com/alesya-h/zenbook-duo-2024-ux8406ma-linux/) contains a script called bk.py, which sends usb data over to the keyboard and tells it to light up.
+The script requires `python3` and `pyusb` to be installed.

 ### On-Screen Keyboard
 I use [wvkbd](https://github.com/jjsullivan5196/wvkbd) as my OSK.
 You're free to alter the keyboard in `osk-toggle.sh` to your own selection.
 To install `wvkbd-deskintl`, you'll have to download the repository and build it yourself.
 The repo has instructions on how to do this.